chence08/cs2030s-2122s1/lab6/lab6raw.md

 |        at (#8:1)
 ```

-Find out mistake at runtime. ❌
+Finds out mistake at runtime. ❌

 [.column]